3 Common Myths in Women’s Fitness

 There are three prevailing fitness misconceptions that are often the roadblocks to women achieving their fitness goals.

 First is the belief that intense training of the muscles can bulk a woman up, making her look masculine.
-Secondly, is the belief that those flimsy “trim-and-tone” and light cardio are enough to get one in good shape.
-From these two persistent myths stems the idea that women and men need different exercises to accommodate their differences.
+Secondly, is the belief that those flimsy “trim-and-tone” exercises and light cardio are enough to get one in good shape.
+From these two persistent myths stems the idea that women and men need different exercises to accommodate their physical differences.

 Will I Look Like A Man?

-If getting bulky is a concern, assured that as long as a woman is not taking artificial male hormones or unsafe substance, it is not possible to develop the massive muscles of a bodybuilder.
+If getting bulky is a concern, rest assured that as long as a woman is not taking artificial male hormones or unsafe muscle building substance, it is not possible to develop the massive muscles of a bodybuilder.
 This is because the female body lacks the testosterone that the male body has to build huge muscles.
 In fact, even a normal man cannot gain those kinds of muscles without the aid of substances.

 Trim and Tone with Light Weights